Myth: Hard Work Beats Depression

 Fact: Positive Thinking May Help

 The old advice to "accentuate the positive" has advanced into a practice that can ease depression.
-It's called cognitive behavioral therapy (CBT).
+It’s called cognitive behavioral therapy (CBT).
 People learn new ways of thinking and behaving.
-Negative "self-talk" and behavior is identified and replaced with more upbeat thoughts and a more positive mood.
+Distorted negative self-talk and behavior is identified and replaced with more accurate and balanced ways of thinking about yourself and the world.
 Used alone or with medication, CBT works for many people.

 Myth: Teens Are Unhappy by Nature